openshift-cs/rosaworkshop/OSD3.11/5-healthcheck.md

 ![Pod Crash](/images/5-ostoy-podcrash.png)

 #### 4. Confirm
 You can also check in the pod events and further verify that the container has crashed and been restarted.
+Scroll down the page and click on the pod name in the table under the "Pods" section.
+Then click the "Events" tab.

 ![Pod Events](/images/5-ostoy-podevents.png)